adamghill/transformd/README.md

 A `spec` uses dot-notation to specify how to traverse into the `dictionary`.
 It can also use indexes if the value of the `dictionary` is a list.

-Note: `Specs` are applied to the original `dictionary` in the order they are defined -- the `dictionary` gets updated after each spec.
+Note: `Specs` are applied to the original `dictionary` in the order they are defined.

 ## Examples